McLean, New York

 McLean is a hamlet (and census-designated place) in Tompkins County, New York, United States.
-The community is located in the towns of Dryden and Groton, 6.6 mi west-southwest of Cortland.
+As of the 2020 census, McLean had a population of 378.
+The community is located in the town of McLean, 6.6 mi west-southwest of Cortland.
 McLean has a post office with ZIP code 13102, which opened on June 30, 1826.

 Education

 Dryden Village is in the Dryden Central School District.
 The zoned comprehensive high school is Dryden High School.